spectrocloud/librarium/README.md

 - Same name as the parent folder: `docs/Guides/Guides.md`

 ### Markdown Links and URLs
+Markdown links use file path references to link to other documentation pages.

-The doc page URL is composed of the file path to the page in context from the current file.
+The markdown link is composed of the file path to the page in context from the current file.
 All references to a another documentation page must end with the `.md` extension.
-Docusaurus will automatically remove the `.md` extension from the URL.
+Docusaurus will automatically remove the `.md` extension from the URL during the compile.
 The file path is needed for Docuasurus to generate the correct URL for the page when versioning is enabled.